-Possible Causes Solutions may be set too short In the software, select the Tools>Settings, then click the Machine tab.
-Change the tail length setting to Medium or Long.
-Grabber blade and/or grabber trap assembly may be to be adjusted or replaced
+Possible Causes Solutions Tail length (length of thread tail left after a trim) may be set too short In the software, select the Tools>Settings, then click the Machine tab.
+Change the tail length set- ting to Medium or Long.
+Thread is not held in grabber trap during trims Grabber blade and/or grabber trap assembly may be to be adjusted or replaced